-for each ${\rm b} \in {\rm Node}^+_{\partial}$.
-Here $\epsilon_1$ is a sufficiently small number.
-(It is smaller than the injectivity radius of $X_1 \times X_2$.
-It is the constant appearing \cite[Condition 3.1]{foooanalysis}.) \item We require all the marked points are in the core, $K^{\rm s}_{i,\rm a}$, $K^{\rm d}_{i,\rm a}$. \end{enumerate} \end{defn} Below we describe the transversality condition mentioned in Item (3).
-We review the linearization of the Cauchy-Riemann equation for this purpose.
-For each sphere component, the linearization of the Cauchy-Riemann equation induces a linear differential operator of first order:
+\end{defn} Below we describe the transversality condition mentioned in item (3).
+We review the linearization of the nonlinear Cauchy--Riemann equation for this purpose.
+For each sphere component, the linearization of the nonlinear Cauchy--Riemann equation induces a linear differential operator of first order

-The definition of the function spaces appearing in (\ref{form1228}) is obvious from notation.
+The definition of the function spaces appearing in \eqref{form1228} is obvious from notation.
 Let us discuss the case of disk component $\Sigma_{i,\rm a}^{\rm d}$.
 We remark that $\Sigma_{1,\rm a}^{\rm d} \cong \Sigma_{2,\rm a}^{\rm d}$, which we write $\Sigma_{\rm a}^{\rm d}$.
-The pair of maps $u = (u_1,u_2)$ define a map $u : \Sigma_{\rm a}^{\rm d} \to -X_1 \times X_2$.
-Let $\vec z_{\rm a} = (z_{{\rm a},1},\dots,z_{{\rm a},k_{\rm a}})$ be the set of all marked or nodal points on $\Sigma_{1,\rm a}^{\rm d}$. $u(z_{{\rm a},j})$ lies on the image of $\tilde L_{12} \times_{X_1\times X_2} \tilde L_{12} = \bigcup L_{12}(a)$.
+The pair of maps $u = (u_1,u_2)$ define a map \smash{$u \colon \Sigma_{\rm a}^{\rm d} \to -X_1 \times X_2$}.
+Let $\vec z_{\rm a} = (z_{{\rm a},1},\dots,z_{{\rm a},k_{\rm a}})$ be the set of all marked or nodal points on $\Sigma_{1,\rm a}^{\rm d}$. $u(z_{{\rm a},j})$ lies on the image of $\tilde L_{12} \times_{X_1\times X_2} \tilde L_{12} = \cup L_{12}(a)$.
 We define $a_{{{\rm a},j}}$ such that $u(z_{{\rm a},j})$ lies in the image of $L_{12}(a_{{{\rm a},j}})$. \begin{defn} We define the function space